7.2

 Value

-So, are they worth the $110?
-It totally depends on how you use them.
-As a specialized tool—a luxurious airport and dry-day comfort shoe to supplement a more robust primary walker—they offer fantastic value.
+Its worth depends entirely on how you use it.
+As a specialized tool—a luxurious airport and dry-day comfort shoe to supplement a more robust primary walker—it offers fantastic value.
 The comfort and convenience it provides in those specific scenarios are top-tier.
-But if you buy them expecting a versatile, do-everything travel shoe, you’re going to be disappointed.
-Its catastrophic failure in wet weather and lack of support for long days make it an expensive mistake for the unprepared traveler.
+But if you purchase them expecting a versatile, do-everything travel shoe, community feedback indicates you’ll be disappointed.
+Its catastrophic failure in wet weather and lack of support for long days becomes an expensive mistake for the unprepared traveler.

 The soles of these shoes (Wool Runners, Ursa Major) are patently dangerous in the wet: any smooth surface... is a disaster waiting to happen.